alfredoperez/website-posts/clmqcd40y000009l4g45mdzry.md

 ## Putting it all together

-Now, let's see how will this work if instead of relying on code reviews we could change it to use the library `prettier-plugin-organize-attributes`
+Now, let's see how this will work if, instead of relying on code reviews, we change it to use the library `prettier-plugin-organize-attributes`

-Let's give it a try in this component that has just way to many attributes but that can help us to see how the plugin works when the HTML element has a lot of different attribute types
+Let's give it a try in this component that has way to many attributes but that can help us see how the plugin works when the HTML element has a lot of different attribute types

 %[https://snappify.com/view/0e7dd090-f28c-41ec-b0f7-881e293ce30e]